 The Granby Police Department was recently awarded a $4984.00 grant to combat underage drinking.
 The Executive Office of Public Safety and Security’s Highway Safety Division (EOPSS/HSD) and the National Highway Traffic Safety Administration (NHTSA) is providing $505,000 in funding to 71 Massachusetts communities on a competitive basis with awards ranging from $4,200 to $15,000.

-Funds support stings/compliance checks for minors in bars, restaurants and retail locations; reverse stings; “shoulder tap” and “Cops in Shops” programs; and party patrols.
+Funds support compliance checks for minors in bars, restaurants and retail locations; reverse stings and “Cops in Shops” programs; “shoulder tap” solicitations; surveillance patrols; and party patrols.
 Through a combination of these techniques, departments analyze and crack down on minors who seek to circumvent the law and people and businesses that enable them.
-Over the past two years, activities under this grant have resulted in 153 youth citations and 219 arrests.
-Citations were also issued to 162 adults and 272 arrests were made across the Commonwealth.
+Over the past three years, activities under this grant have resulted in 485 youth citations and 340 arrests.
+Citations were also issued to 413 adults, and 352 adult arrests were made across the Commonwealth.